Fujifilm X-H2 Review

 The Top Tier High-Resolution Camera From Fujifilm

-When I reviewed the Fujifilm X-H2S in November the one question that continually popped up was; I wonder what this camera would be like with the 40-megapixel sensor instead of 26-megapixels.
+When I reviewed the Fujifilm X-H2S in November, one question kept coming up: I wonder what this camera would be like with the 40-megapixel sensor instead of the 26-megapixel.

-The 40-megapixel sensor is not the only spec difference between these two cameras but as a stills photographer, it is by far the most glaring feature setting them apart.
+The 40-megapixel sensor is not the only spec difference between these two cameras, but as a stills photographer, it is by far the most glaring feature that sets them apart.

-I will get further into spec differences below but in many ways, the X-H2 and X-H2S cameras are identical in looks, design, touch, and feel.
+I will discuss the spec differences below, but in many ways, the X-H2 and X-H2S cameras are identical in looks, design, touch, and feel.

-Thanks to Fujifilm Canada for kindly lending me the Fujifilm X-H2 over a couple of weeks in late February and early March.
-I was able to take it on a couple of road trips in British Columbia which gave me a chance to try it out for landscape photography.
+Thanks to Fujifilm Canada for kindly lending me the Fujifilm X-H2 for two weeks in late February and early March.
+I took it on a couple of road trips in British Columbia, allowing me to try it out for landscape photography.

 Introduction

-Fujifilm essentially now gave us the option between two top-tier cameras.
-One focused on speed, the X-H2S, and one more so aimed at photographers or videographers looking for more resolution.
+Fujifilm essentially gave us the option of choosing between two top-tier cameras.
+One focused on speed, the X-H2S, and another was aimed at photographers or videographers looking for more resolution.

 Fujifilm X-H2 Specs